 Yet, the green guildings sector is a ‘foreign’ concept to many emerging countries like Indonesia.
 We need collaborative efforts from all key stakeholders to make this work.
 But, once it works, we’ll see significant and sustainable results.

-You got in on the ground floor of GB during your time at the IFC.
+You got in on the ground floor of Green Buildings during your time at the IFC.
 How did that happen?

 I spent more than 15 years at IFC supporting public and private sectors to focus on policy reform in different areas, such as sub-national investment, gender, and taxation for SME.
 The steps to solve any problem were 1) find a customer with a strong commitment and vision, 2) offer the right resources and expertise 3) produce a successful demonstration model.